-- SimpleMonitor – SimpleMonitor is a small amount of python scripts, that you can run on your server, you’ll be able to monitor all the servers you want, using ping, TCP, service monitoring, HTTP Monitoring and even APC UPS monitoring.
+- SimpleMonitor – SimpleMonitor is a small number of python scripts, that you can run on your server, you’ll be able to monitor all the servers you want, using ping, TCP, service monitoring, HTTP Monitoring, and even APC UPS monitoring.
 You can do things like tolerance, so it needs multiple failures before it will report downtime.

 - CloudStats.me – I talked about this a few days ago here.
 It’s a great tool to do basic monitoring of your servers.

 - Activesyncdr – It’s a tool that monitors and diagnose exchange servers that allow ActiveSync, I haven’t tried it personally but it looks promising!